maronl/credits-coins/README.md

 15/09/2014
 - refine filter for the_content with a nice html alert to buy the post
 - ajax to buy a post (sending post_id check user login, credits and nonce code)
+- implement feedback user buying a post:
+    - ok. everythign is fine you should be redirected to the post in x seconds. otherwise click here
+    - ops there was some error buying the post. check you credits. if the error persist please contact us

 12/09/2014
 - implement credits metabox to assign credits to each post (post, page, custom post) defined during plugin configuration